Anjelah Johnson: Career

-Johnson's second stand-up comedy special titled Homecoming Show followed and premiered on Netflix.
-It was filmed in San Jose, California.
-On October 1, 2015, Johnson's third stand-up special, titled Anjelah Johnson: Not Fancy, was released on Netflix.
-It was filmed in southern California.
+Johnson's second stand-up comedy special titled Homecoming Show premiered on Netflix and it was filmed in San Jose, California.
+On October 1, 2015, Johnson's third stand-up special, titled Anjelah Johnson: Not Fancy, was filmed in southern California and released on Netflix.

 Personal life

-Johnson was born and raised in San Jose, California, in a devout Christian family and remains a Christian.
+Born on May 14, 1982, Johnson was born in San Jose, California and grew up there, in a devout Christian family and she is a Christian.
 She is of Mexican and Native American descent.
-She was a Pop Warner cheerleader from the age of 8 and was active in soccer, softball, and track; she also practiced hip hop and break dancing.
+She was a Pop Warner cheerleader beginning when she was eight, in soccer, softball, track, and in hip hop and break dancing.
 She began acting as a senior in high school and was especially interested in imitating different accents.
-She later studied speech communications at De Anza College.
+She later studied speech communications at De Anza College in Cupertino, California.

-Johnson married musician Manwell Reyes of Group 1 Crew on June 11, 2011, in Half Moon Bay, California.
-On December 29, 2022 the couple announced they were expecting a baby in 2023.
+Johnson and musician Manwell Reyes of Group 1 Crew married on June 11, 2011, in Half Moon Bay, California.
+On December 29, 2022 they announced they were expecting a baby in 2023.
 Johnson gave birth to the couple's daughter in June 2023.